This way or that way? How to approach transitional moments in your life

 A crossroad does not always have to be painful.
 It can be triggered by a tremendously happy occasion or even overwhelming success.
 For example, you might blow up on social media and suddenly become a rock star.
 A promotion or new job can exceed your wildest dreams and send you into an identity crisis as it may seem too good to be true.
 A more common but no less miraculous event of bringing a baby into the world or adopting one could pull you out of the labor market and make you realize that being a parent is the career you’ve always wanted.

 The starting point of a transition can be complex.
 Multiple aspects of your life are affected.
 The crossroad can creep up on you or hit you like a ton of bricks.
 Emotions like anger, disappointment, frustration, plummeting self-confidence, and resentment are common reactions to feeling stuck or lost without direction.
-Another sign pointing you to a crossroad could be resenting having to go to work or self medicating to cope with the demands of your job.
+Another sign pointing you to a crossroad could be resenting having to go to work or self-medicating to cope with the demands of your job.

-A particularly distinct crossroads period is what I call the “Early stage crossroads.”
+A particularly distinct crossroads period is what I call the “early-stage crossroads.”

-Early stage career crossroads
+Early-stage career crossroads

 The early career crossroad is unique because you are at the launching point of your career.
 You could be in high school or out of school and drifting, in college or beyond college and unclear about what you want to do with your life.
 It’s fair to say you don’t fully know who you are and have more questions about life than answers.